 Taste some proper Belgian beers in Bruges

-Coming from The Netherlands, France, Germany or the UK it’s easiest to get to Bruges by train (check out times and rates on the NMBS website).
+Coming from The Netherlands, France, Germany or the UK it’s easiest to get to Bruges by train.
+Check out times and rates on the Belgian NMBS website.
 Since Bruges is so centrally located it’s no problem to combine a city break to Bruges with a visit to other Belgian cities.
 Read my articles on Brussels and Ghent for more inspiration.